onionj/cv/index.md

 ### Technical Skills:

-* Proficient in Python programming with experience in OOP, decorators, threads, and async programming
+* Proficient in Python programming with experience in OOP, decorators, async, and websocket.
 * Experienced in using FastAPI and Django frameworks for web development
 * Skilled in database management using PostgreSQL and Redis
 * Knowledgeable in test frameworks such as unittest and Pytest for unit testing